 Caveat: This option should only be considered by home buyers with a reliable income and high credit score.
 The best way to utilize this method is to wait to withdraw the cash advance until the home loan is approved.
 Using this method as a down payment, or for closing costs, gives buyers more time to secure the money during the zero-interest grace period.

-Bonus round – student loan leniency
+Bonus round: Student loan leniency

-Fannie Mae recently announced new guidelines, more specifically, three changes, making it easier for those with student loans to obtain-and maintain-a mortgage.
+Fannie Mae recently announced new guidelines, more specifically, three changes, making it easier for those with student loans to obtain — and maintain — a mortgage.

 - The first change allows mortgage companies to consider the current income-driven payment amount, rather than the previously-used one percent of the balance due, dramatically reducing the income-to-debt ratio, making students eligible for larger mortgages.

 - The second change allows lenders to factor in repayment of student loans by an employer or parent.
-Many employers have begun to make repayment of student loans part of their employee benefit package, but lenders were previously unable to factor this in.
+Many employers have begun to make repayment of student loans part of their employee benefits package, but lenders were previously unable to factor this in.
 Now, if the student can show that the student loan payments have been made by another party for the past 12 months, that debt will not be calculated as part of the borrower’s debt-to-income ratio.

 - The third change makes it possible for those with student loans to repay the loan with existing equity in their home.

-If you’re considering purchasing a new home but worried you won’t be able to make a traditional down payment along with the closing costs and other fees, be sure to explore all available options.
+If you’re considering purchasing a new home but are worried you won’t be able to make a traditional down payment along with the closing costs and other fees, be sure to explore all available options.
 There are programs in place to make home ownership accessible to a wider range of people (and budgets).